 8. Television Relay and Translation.
-(Describe the general extent of improvements to be financed, whether these improvements are intended to be dedicated to another entity or maintained by the districts, any major off-site improvements anticipated to be financed, the extent to which this service will or will not be provided on an ongoing basis by the districts, and any unique clarifications as to purposes, all as applicable).
+The District shall not be authorized to acquire, construct, install, relocate, redevelop, finance, operate or maintain television relay and translator facilities, including but not limited to cable television and communication facilities, fiber optic cable and related activities including evolving technologies, together with all necessary, incidental and appurtenant facilities, land and easements, and all necessary extensions of, and/or improvements to, said facilities .

 9. Covenant Enforcement and Design Review.
-(Describe the general extent of improvements to be financed, whether these improvements are intended to be dedicated to another entity or maintained by the districts, any major off-site improvements anticipated to be financed, the extent to which this service will or will not be provided on an ongoing basis by the districts, and any unique clarifications as to purposes, all as applicable).

-(Address representation issues in connection with Control District structure)
+The District shall not have the power and authority to provide covenant enforcement and design review services.

 10. Security Services.
-(Describe the general extent of improvements to be financed, whether these improvements are intended to be dedicated to another entity or maintained by the districts, any major off-site improvements anticipated to be financed, the extent to which this service will or will not be provided on an ongoing basis by the districts, and any unique clarifications as to purposes, all as applicable).
+The District shall have the power and authority to provide security services within the boundaries of the District, subject to the limitations set forth in § 32-1-1004(7), C.R.S., as amended.
+In no way is this power and authority intended to limit or supplant the responsibility and authority of local law enforcement within the boundaries of the District.

 11. Solid Waste Disposal.
-(Describe the general extent of improvements to be financed, whether these improvements are intended to be dedicated to another entity or maintained by the districts, any major off-site improvements anticipated to be financed, the extent to which this service will or will not be provided on an ongoing basis by the districts, and any unique clarifications as to purposes, all as applicable).
+The District shall not have the power and authority to provide for the design, acquisition, construction, completion, installation, financing, and/or operation and maintenance of solid waste disposal facilities.

 E. Other Powers.

 1. Amendments.
-The District shall have the power to amend this Service Plan as needed, subject to appropriate statutory procedures as set forth in Section 32-1-207, C.R.S.;
+The District shall have the power to amend this Amended and Restated Service Plan as needed, subject to appropriate statutory procedures as set forth in Section 32-1-207, C.R.S.

 2. Authority to Modify Implementation of Financing Plan and Public Infrastructure.
-Without amending this Service Plan, the District may defer, forego, reschedule or restructure the financing and construction of certain improvements and facilities, to better accommodate the pace of growth, resources availability, and potential inclusions of property within the District.
+Without amending this Amended and Restated Service Plan, the District may defer, forego, reschedule or restructure the financing and construction of certain improvements and facilities, to better accommodate the pace of growth, resources availability, and potential inclusions of property within the District.

 F. Other Statutory Powers.

-The District may exercise such powers as are expressly or impliedly granted by Colorado law, if not otherwise limited by the Service Plan or its conditions of approval.
+The District may exercise such powers as are expressly or impliedly granted by Colorado law, if not otherwise limited by this Amended and Restated Service Plan or its conditions of approval.

-The District shall not adopt or enact an ordinance, resolution, rule or other regulation that prohibits or restricts an authorized permittee from carrying a concealed handgun in a building or specific area under the direct control or management of the District as provided in C.R.S. § 18-12-214.
+The District shall not adopt or enact an ordinance, resolution, rule or other regulation that prohibits or restricts an authorized permittee from carrying a concealed handgun in a building or specific area under the direct control or management of the District as provided in Section § 18-12-214, C.R.S.

 G. Eminent Domain.

-The District may exercise the power of eminent domain or dominant eminent domain only as necessary to further the clear pubic purposes of the District.
+The District may exercise the power of eminent domain or dominant eminent domain only as necessary to further the clear public purposes of the District.

 The power of eminent domain and/or dominant eminent domain shall be limited to the acquisition of property that the District intends to own, control or maintain by the District or other governmental entity and is for the material use or benefit of the general public.
 The term “material use or benefit for the general public” shall not include the acquisition of property for the furtherance of an economic development plan, nor shall it include as a purpose an intent to convey such property or to make such property available to a private entity for economic development purposes.
-The phrase “furtherance of an economic development plan” does not include condemnation of property to facilitate public infrastructure that is necessary for the development of the Project.
+The phrase “furtherance of an economic development plan” does not include condemnation of property to facilitate public infrastructure that is necessary for future development.